 - 1. Change the network settings of the server on the system level locally and remotely at the DNS server.
 You also need to provide configuration settings for reverse name resolution.
 Changing network settings is done in the same way as with renaming any other system. - 2.
 Reboot the Uyuni Server to use the new network configuration and to ensure the hostname has changed. - 3.
-Remove the old rhn-org-httpd-ssl-key-pair package:
+Remove the old rhn-org-httpd-ssl-key-pair-<old_hostname>-<version>.noarch package:

 '''

-zypper rm package rhn-org-httpd-ssl-key-pair
+zypper rm package rhn-org-httpd-ssl-key-pair-<old_hostname>-<version>.noarch

 '''